 To prove his point, Eran mentioned a flood that swept through Italy whilst he was in Milan.
-Unfortunately, it knocked out several key data centers in the region.
-Even though it affected a great deal of local businesses, Google’s customers suffered no disruption to their services.
+Unfortunately, it knocked out several key data centres in the region.
+Even though it affected a lot of local businesses, Google’s customers suffered no disruption to their services.

-That’s because Google has the right people and processes in place to deal with such threats to their users’ data.
-Top security experts monitor the data centers 24/7/365.
-It’s their job to redirect traffic to other data centers, if one ever unexpectedly goes down.
+That’s because Google has the right people and processes in place to deal with such threats to users’ data.
+Top security experts monitor the data centres 24/7/365.
+It’s their job to redirect traffic to other data centres, if one ever unexpectedly goes down.
 Here at Synextra, we implement a similar system to protect our customer’s data.
 This kind of redundancy is incredibly difficult and costly to replicate with local servers and PCs.

 Breakdown – Hosted Desktop vs Local PC